 The Difference Between CBD Oil and Hemp Seed Oil

-With so many products out there using hemp these days, it can a bit confusing understand what exactly your buying.
+With so many products out there using hemp these days, it can a bit confusing to understand what exactly your buying.
 While there aren’t many variations of hemp oil products, there are two that are much different from each other and shouldn’t be mixed up.
 Those hemp oil products would be CBD oil and hemp seed oil.

 The main difference between these two oils is that CBD oil contains physical and psychoactive ingredients that can noticeably alter the feeling of your body and your mental behavior.
 As you might have already guessed, CBD is made from a well-known psychoactive green plant that contains an ingredient called Tetrahydrocannabinol, or THC.